d-ai-kshita/LegiLLM-Inclusive-Multilingual-AI-for-Low-Resource-Languages/README.md

 ## 🙏 Acknowledgements

-Thanks to [AI4Bharat](https://ai4bharat.org), HuggingFace, and the open-source community.
+Thanks to [AI4Bharat](https://ai4bharat.org), and the open-source community.

 ---